- Kristina Blazevski, Program Manager, Property Development Industry

 - Follow a structured, accelerated approach to launch your HRIS project, filling in knowledge gaps in an organized way that prepares your organization to make an informed decision.

-- Explore the Vendor Landscape to understand the HRIS space, familiarizing yourself with the major players in the space and the types of capabilities offered.
+- Explore the Vendor Landscape and Software Reviews to understand the HRIS space, familiarizing yourself with the major players in the space and the types of capabilities offered.

 - Benchmark your shortlist of vendors with the industry champions in the different use cases, and evaluate how they fit with your organization’s identity and needs.